Qarj/WebImblaze-Selenium/README.md

 2. Run the tests with `perl wi.pl tests/test_jobs.test`

-If all is ok, you'll see Chrome open and run the test steps.
+If all is OK, you'll see Chrome open and run the test steps.
 You'll also see output like the following at the command prompt:

 ```